ahrisam/StudyPal/README.md

 ## Tech Stack
 - Python / Flask (backend)
-- HTML / CSS / JavaScript (frontend)
+- HTML / CSS (frontend)
-- SQLite / PostgreSQL (database)
+- SQLAlchemy (database)
+-
+##  Status
+> This project is actively being developed and will be updated regularly.

 ##  How to Run Locally
 1. Clone this repository